nikpl7777/drafter-highlevel-tech-overiview/README.md

 ## High-level entities

-The general idea to achieve the ability to generate documents based on the preconfigured flexible template is to **all entities needed** for the final document:
+The general idea to achieve the ability to generate documents based on the _pre-configured flexible template_ is to prepare **all entities needed** for the final document:

 1. _Document Template_
 2. _Questionnaire Results_

-Having these two entities we can put _Questionnaire Results_ into _Document Template_ and generate the final _Document_.
+Having these two entities we can put _Questionnaire Results_ into _Document Template_ and generate the final **Document**.
 To make it possible to get _Questionnaire Results_ we need to introduce _Questionnaire Config_.

 ## High-level services